arasargsyan0622/Komication/README.md

 ### Channel Messages CRUD

 Channel chat is a live chat where people can talk to each other.
-Message owner can edit or delete their messages
+Message owner can edit or delete their messages by clicking the "pencil" icon.

 Create/Read a Message

 ![Message read/create](readme-images/channel-msg-view.png "a title")

 Edt/Delete a Message

 ![Message edit/delete](readme-images/channel-msg.png "a title")

 <!-- Direct messages here -->